Paul Mitchell Pro Tools Express Ion Unclipped 3-in-1 Curling Wand Review

 If you purchase through links on our site, we may earn a small commission at no extra cost to you.

-What is the max temperature and is it adjustable?
+What is the max temperature, and can you adjust it?

-It heats quickly and goes up to about 410°F with a digital display.
-Start lower for fine or fragile hair and increase only if needed.
+It heats up quickly and reaches about 410°F. You can adjust the temperature, and it’s best to start lower for fine, color-treated, or fragile hair and increase only if needed.

 What barrel sizes come in the kit?

 Yes.
-You get automatic dual voltage, a one-hour auto shut-off, and a heat-resistant glove with a storage pouch.
-Use a plug adapter as required.
+It includes automatic dual voltage, a one-hour auto shut-off, a heat-resistant glove, and a storage pouch.
+You’ll still need a plug adapter when traveling internationally.

 See Also: